Stopwatch

 Digital electronic stopwatches are available which, due to their crystal oscillator timing element, are much more accurate than mechanical timepieces.
 Because they contain a microchip, they often include date and time-of-day functions as well.
 Some may have a connector for external sensors, allowing the stopwatch to be triggered by external events, thus measuring elapsed time far more accurately than is possible by pressing the buttons with one's finger.
-The first digital timer used in organized sports was the Digitimer, developed by Cox Electronic Systems, Inc. of Salt Lake City Utah (1962).
+The first digital timer used in organized sports was the Digitimer, developed by Cox Electronic Systems, Inc. of Salt Lake City, Utah (1962).
 It utilized a Nixie-tube readout and provided a resolution of 1/1000 second.
 Its first use was in ski racing but was later used by the World University Games in Moscow, Russia, the U.S. NCAA, and in the Olympic trials.

 The device is used when time periods must be measured precisely and with a minimum of complications.
 Laboratory experiments and sporting events like sprints are good examples.

 The stopwatch function is also present as an additional function of many electronic devices such as wristwatches, cell phones, portable music players, and computers.

-Humans are prone to make mistakes every time they use one.
+Humans are prone to making mistakes every time they use one.
 Normally, humans will take about 180–200 milliseconds to detect and respond to visual stimulus.
 However, in most situations where a stopwatch is used, there are indicators that the timing event is about to happen, and the manual action of starting/stopping the timer can be much more accurate.
 The average measurement error using manual timing was evaluated to be around 0.04 s when compared to electronic timing, in this case for a running sprint.

-To get more accurate results, most researchers use the propagation of uncertainty equation in order to reduce any error in experiments.